Jehannah Cavalier King Charles Spaniels

 Genetic Test

-Congenital Dry Eye is a genetic cause of severe eye problems in Cavalier King Charles Spaniel puppies.
-This disease is linked to Curly Coat Syndrome.
-Congenital Dry Eye is different from Acquired Dry Eye, which is a less severe eye disease that can develop in older dogs of many breeds.
-There is a DNA test available to identify if breeding Cavaliers are carrying Congenital Dry Eye or Curly Coat.
+Curly Coat Dry Eye Syndrome is a genetic cause of eye and skin problems in Cavalier King Charles Spaniel puppies.
+The disease also caused an unsually tight curly coat texture.
+There is a DNA test available to identify if breeding Cavaliers are carrying the gene for Curly Coat Dry Eye Syndrome.

 Genetic Test